pietrofranceschi/HomogenMSI/README.md

 For DHI calculation, certain parameters need to define:
 1. Filename: MSI data folder location in user computer
 2. Binned: m/z bins which can create using CreateBin function
-3.	mz_drug: m/z for drug ion peak
+3.	mzs: list of desired mz values: 1 drug, 2 mask, 3 internal standard (optional).In the absence of m/z for mask image, drug image will be used to create tissue mask image.
 4. QuntLevel: Intensity quantization level to be used, ex: 8, 16, 32
-5.	mz_mask: m/z for mask ion peak.
-In the absence of m/z for mask image, drug image will be used to create tissue mask image.
-6.	mz_std: m/z for internal standard ion peak (optional)
-7.	mz_end: last m/z value for the subset section in mz spectrum (optional)
+5.	mz_end: last m/z value for the subset section in mz spectrum (optional)
-8. Bkg : ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
+6. Bkg : ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
 If this is not a case with the user, use ‘F’.
 Default value is ‘T’

 ### Example